 - Visit the Templo de Debod

-- Visit the Santiago Bernabéu Stadium (home of the most successful soccer team in the world!)
+- Visit the Santiago Bernabéu Stadium (home of Real Madrid CF)

 - Visit the world’s oldest restaurant, Restaurante Botín, near the Plaza Mayor